praveenwanninayake/CafeService_BE/README.md

-Here’s a template for the **.NET Core Backend** README that complements the **Cafe Management App** frontend.
-It includes instructions for setting up the backend, configuring dependencies, and running the app locally.
+Your template for the **Cafe Management App Backend** looks comprehensive and well-structured!
+It provides clear instructions for setting up the environment, installing dependencies, and running the backend locally.
+Here’s a slightly refined version with some enhancements and small adjustments to improve clarity and completeness:

 ---